You are here

 The basis for the data processing by YouTube is Art.
 6 para.
 1 s.
 1 lit. b GDPR, which permits the processing of data for the performance of a contract or pre-contractual measures, insofar as data is processed in accordance with the Google terms of use, otherwise, if applicable, the data processing may be carried out on the basis of your consent in accordance with Art.
 6 Para.
 1 s.
 1 lit. a GDPR in conjunction with Art.
 49 para.
 1 S.1 lit. a GDPR.
 You can revoke your consent at any time.
 An informal notification to us is sufficient for this purpose.
 The legality of the data processing that has already taken place remains unaffected by the revocation.

-3.8.
-Data processing for applications
+3.7.
+Data processing for job applications

 In the case of applicants who are minors, we also record the personal data of the legal guardians, in particular name, address and, if applicable, the consent to enter into the contract with us and obtain any necessary consent.